aureola-codes/awesome-accessories/README.md

 This package should work in all currently supported Unity versions.
 Please let me know, if you run into any compatibility issues.

+## Installation

+### Unity Package

+Download the Unity Package from the last published version.

+### Manually

+You can also just download the source code of this package from Git and copy all or parts of it directly into your project.

 ## Core Concepts

 In order to make this collection of utilities more accessible, I have defined some core concepts that I adhere to when developing this package.